 Day - 1

 Location: Kathmandu - Namaste!
 Welcome to Nepal.
-When you arrive in Kathmandu you will be met at the airport and transferred to your hotel.
-The airport representative will be waiting outside the airport terminal a few metres from the exit door.
-Look out for the Peregrine signboard.
+When you arrive in Kathmandu Airport, you will be met at the airport and transferred to your hotel.
+A representative will be waiting outside the airport terminal a few metres from the exit door – look out for the Peregrine signboard.
 The drive from the airport to the hotel takes around 20 minutes.
-A briefing given by the group leader is scheduled for this afternoon.
-Your trekking program and co-ordinate any last minute arrangements will be discussed.
-Look for a note in the hotel lobby or ask the hotel reception where it will take place.
-If you can't arrange a flight that will arrive in time, perhaps arrive a day early so you're able to attend.
-If you're going to be late, please inform the hotel reception.
-The evening will be free, but the leader will usually organize an evening meal (optional) at one of Kathmandu’s fine Nepali restaurants.
-Alternatively you can enjoy dinner at the hotel.
+There are no activities planned for today until a welcome briefing given by the group leader this afternoon to discuss your trekking program and coordinate any last-minute arrangements.
+Afterwards, enjoy a free evening, perhaps joining your leader and fellow travellers for an optional meal at one of Kathmandu’s fine Nepali restaurants.

 Weather conditions in the Himalayas can change rapidly, which frequently results in the need for changes to be made to our intended itineraries.
 Flights throughout Nepal, particularly in high mountain areas, can be delayed or cancelled due to poor weather conditions.
 Flights between Kathmandu and Lukla are particularly prone to these delays which has the potential to vary the itinerary of all departures in the Everest region.
 Our contingency plans in case of bad weather preventing the fixed wing aircraft flight from Kathmandu to Lukla are as follows:

-Day 2 - We will attempt to board our booked fixed wing flight as per the itinerary.
-If this flight is cancelled but helicopters are available and permitted to fly to Lukla we will use our best endeavours to charter a helicopter to transport the group.
+Day 2 – We will attempt to board our booked fixed wing flight as per the itinerary.
+If this flight is cancelled but helicopters are available and permitted to fly to Lukla, we will endeavour to charter a helicopter to transport the group.
 Travellers will need to use their emergency fund to cover the cost of this chartered helicopter.
-The exact cost will depend on how many travellers are in your group and could be up to US$500.
-If no fixed wing or helicopter flights are available we will return to our hotel in Kathmandu for an additional night.
+The exact cost will depend on how many travellers are in your group and could be up to USD 500.
+If no fixed wing or helicopter flights are available, return to your hotel in Kathmandu for an additional night.

 We also advise allowing a few extra days in Kathmandu at the end of your trip should your return flights from Lukla be delayed due to weather conditions.